 The distances are visualized in figure 1 by means of so-called beam maps (Inoue 1996).
 On the maps, the countries are represented by their geographic centers.
 The geographical centers of the countries are taken from the NGA GEOnet Names Server (GNS).5 The centers are connected by lines, or "beams", with darker beams connecting orthographically close languages and lighter beams more remote ones.
 Beam maps were introduced by Goebl (1993).
 On his maps, only neighboring locations were connected.
-We use the Groningen-style network maps, where every location can, in principle, link to any other location in the network.6 In each of the beam maps in this section, the smallest distance is represented by a white line.
+We use the Groningen-style network maps, where every location can, in principle, link to any other location in the network.6 In each of the beam maps in this section, the smallest distance is represented by an almost black line, and the largest distance is represented by a white line.
 On a white background, however, white lines are not visible.